SasView/sasview/src/sas/sasgui/perspectives/fitting/media/fitting_help.rst

 Model Functions
 ---------------

-For a complete list of all the library models available in SasView, see the section :ref:`Models`.
+For a complete list of all the library models available in SasView, see the Model Documentation.

 It is also possible to add your own models.